The Basics of Branding. Understanding Branding from Logo to Positioning

 4. Implementation

-The last step of the branding process involves implementing the plan developed before.
+The last step of the branding process involves implementing the plan that was developed before.
 To do that, the branding team can work on various parts:

 • Brand specifications – they can include the logo, colors used in the visuals, tone of voice, basic presentation principles, how the teams should communicate inside the company, and many more;